 -

-I wrote the following three articles for the final assignment of a module on online and media writing, offered by the University of the West of England (UWE Bristol, UK) and taught across 10 weeks of online content between April and July 2022 (see the Science Communication Section):
+I wrote these three articles as part of my final assignment for a module on online and media writing at the University of the West of England (UWE Bristol, UK).
+The module spanned ten weeks of online coursework from April to July 2022 (see the Science Communication Section):

 - Astronomers find the first isolated black hole ever observed (news story)